deeqkko/devops_docker/README.md

 Exercise 1.9 used commands

 * Folder Ex-1.10
-Exercise 1.10 Dockerfile
+Exercise 1.10 Dockerfile.

 * Folder Ex-1.11
-Exercise 1.10 Dockerfile, log outpt file and used commands
+Exercise 1.11 Dockerfile, log outpt file and used commands

+* Folder Ex-1.12
+Exercise 1.12 Dockerfiles and used commands.
+ENV-directives added in 1.10 and 1.11 Dockerfiles